A place you really have to go to when you are in Byron Bay is Nimbin. A small hippie village that was made famous for its alternative lifestyle.

 After that it was back on our great old bus, listening to more fabulous tunes from the 60s while we drove for about an hour further into the hinterland.
-The scenery was beautiful as we drove through rainforest and when we arrived, our cool and groovy bus driver cooked us a real Aussie barbie, with sausages, hamburgers and salad!
+The scenery was beautiful as we drove through rainforest.
+When we arrived, our cool and groovy bus driver cooked us a real Aussie barbie, with sausages, hamburgers and salad!
 So yummy, plus we were hanging out with a crew of great people.
 The resident lizard will make you giggle also, if you aren’t already.

 Main reasons I LOVED the experience with Grasshoppers:

 - Great entertainment on the way to Nimbin and back (great driver/guide)

 - Its a town with a distinctive character

 - Fantastic scenery, you will get loads of good photo’s

 - Grasshoppers is a great day trip to Nimbin